-- As newlyweds we consumed HH almost once a week.
+- As newlyweds, we consumed Hamburger Helper almost once a week.

 - I graduated to keeping it on hand because it was the only way I could get hubby to cook for a night.

 - I decided it was no good for us, then was totally tempted by an “almost-free” sale — and I caused a bunch of boxes to be thrown away!

 - I finally committed to never buying it again.
 We had a decent stock stored up for the occasional “boys’ nights” that my husband and son would have.
 Their tradition was to make HH together.
 TRADITION.
 We finally ran completely out, and let me tell you, I received some nasty glares from hubby as I offered alternate ideas for a boys’ night menu.

 - To be continued… (at the end of the post)

 Read the next section as a “Throwback Thursday” sort of thing, as it’s the way it all went down circa 2010 or so. 😉